Grid-connected photovoltaic (PV) arrays and battery systems

 - AS 4777 (series) Grid connected inverter systems

 Grid-connected or stand-alone battery system installations must comply with all relevant requirement and standards referenced in AS/NZS 3000 Wiring rules.
-The Queensland electrical safety regulator, the Electrical Safety Office, provides helpful industry information on installing battery energy storage systems on their website.
+Industry partners provide helpful information on installing battery energy storage systems.

 Other standards may be applicable.
 The Office of the Technical Regulator (OTR) monitors and regulates the safety and technical standards for grid-connected PV installations and battery systems.